Candida Martinelli's Italophile Site

 wonderful website that lets you get a map of the gallery, and the

-contents of each room.
+information, too.
 If you only have a short amount of time in

 Florence, it's a good idea to know what you want to see and where to